 Technical Assistance to the Global Fund Regional/Country Coordinating Mechanisms

-The Global Fund invests nearly $4 billion annually to accelerate the eradication of the HIV/AIDS, tuberculosis, and malaria epidemics.
-To foster local ownership and participatory decision-making, the Global Fund looks to country-level, multi-stakeholder partnerships called country coordinating mechanisms (CCMs).
-These partnerships work with organizations receiving Global Fund grants to develop programs, submit funding requests, and ensure that the grants are performing in the most efficient and effective way.
-Through technical assistance, Chemonics is strengthening the CCMs’ capacity to request and responsibly manage Global Fund grants.
+The Global Fund invested nearly $4 billion annually to accelerate the eradication of the HIV/AIDS, tuberculosis, and malaria epidemics.
+To foster local ownership and participatory decision-making, the Global Fund looked to country-level, multi-stakeholder partnerships called country coordinating mechanisms (CCMs).
+These partnerships worked with organizations receiving Global Fund grants to develop programs, submit funding requests, and ensure that the grants were performing in the most efficient and effective way.
+Through technical assistance, Chemonics has strengthened the CCMs’ capacity to request and responsibly manage Global Fund grants.